insin/newforms/docs/util_api.rst

       Creates a representation of all the contents of the ErrorList for serialisation, to be called by ``JSON.stringify()`` if this object is passed to it.

+   .. js:function:: ErrorList#fromJSON(jsonList)

+      Populates this ErrorList from a list with the same structure as that produced by this object's ``toJSON()`` method.